MicrosoftDocs/intellicode/docs/faq.md

 For all languages, we are continuously working to improve its base model's coverage of common libraries and types.
 We’d love to hear from you if there’s a common library we're missing&mdash;see [where should I raise bugs](#where-should-i-raise-bugs-isues-or-feature-requests).

-For C# users, IntelliCode can now learn patterns from your code.
-This  means IntelliCode can make recommendations on code that isn’t in the open source domain, for example, methods in your own utility classes, or domain specific library calls.
+For C# users, IntelliCode can now learn patterns from your own code.
 For more information, see [AI-assisted IntelliSense recommendations based on your code]().

 ## Q. Where should I raise bugs, issues, or feature requests?